bootandy/notes/mistakes.md

 ## Mistakes:
 #### Read docs on new API before using
 * Could have saved money with the google maps & places API

+#### Async
+* Not awaiting a call:
+  Here if task occassionally takes longer than 10 seconds, we run 2 tasks at once.
+If task takes out a lock we fail confusingly:
+  While !cancelled:
+     nursery.start_soon(task)
+     sleep(10)

 #### Units in names
 * No: timeout